Open Accessibility Menu

 • This examination is usually done on an outpatient basis.

-• A Radiology Nurse will call you a few days prior to your appointment to explain the process of the myelography procedure.
-Make sure to inform the nurse of any and all medications that you are taking, especially blood-thinning medications.
+• A radiology nurse will call you a few days before your appointment to explain the process of the myelography procedure.
+Make sure to inform the nurse of all medications you are taking, especially blood-thinning medications.

-• The myelography procedure is done in the Radiology Dept by a Radiologist and Radiologic Technologist.
+• The myelography procedure is done in the Radiology Department by a radiologist and radiologic technologist.

-• The Radiologist will explain the procedure and go over the consent with you.
-You will be required to read & sign a PATIENT CONSENT TO MEDICAL TREATMENT for the myelography procedure.
+• The radiologist will explain the procedure and go over the consent with you.
+You will be required to read and sign a PATIENT CONSENT TO MEDICAL TREATMENT for the myelography procedure.

-• The entire process/procedure is usually completed within 60–90 minutes.
+• The entire process, including the procedure, is usually completed within 60 — 90 minutes.

-• Once the procedure is complete, you will be transported by stretcher to the Same Day Surgery unit for about 2-4 hours post-procedure to be monitor by a Same Day Surgery Nurse and instructed to lie flat (head elevate no more than 30-45 degrees).
+• Once the procedure is complete, you will be transported by stretcher to the Same Day Surgery Center for about 2-4 hours after the procedure to be monitored by a Same Day Surgery nurse and instructed to lie flat (i.e., your head will be elevated no more than 30-45 degrees).

-• As the patient lies face-down on the examination table, the Radiologist will use fluoroscopic guidance, to visualize the spine and determine the best place to inject the contrast material.
+• You will be asked to lie on the examination table face down (on your stomach), and the radiologist will use fluoroscopic guidance to visualize the spine and determine the best place to inject the contrast material.

 • During the exam, you will be asked to lay as still as possible while the table is tilted at different angles.
-A foot rest and straps or supports for your feet/ankles and shoulders will keep you from sliding out of position.
+A footrest and straps (i.e., supports for your feet/ankles and shoulders) will keep you from sliding out of position.

-• At the site of the injection, your back has been cleaned with an antiseptic, and sterile cloths (called drapes) will be placed around the area.
+• At the site of the injection, your back will be cleaned with an antiseptic, and sterile cloths (called drapes) will be placed around the area.

-• The contrast material is then injected through the needle, the needle is removed and the skin at the puncture site is again cleaned.
-The patient is then positioned on the table, usually lying on their abdomen.
+• The contrast material is then injected through the needle, and the needle is then removed.
+The skin at the puncture site will again be cleaned.
+You will then be positioned on the table, usually lying on your abdomen.

-• As the table is tilted, the radiologist monitors the flow of contrast material with fluoroscopy, focusing on the area that correlates with the patient's symptoms.
+• As the table is tilted, the radiologist monitors the flow of contrast material with fluoroscopy, focusing on the area that correlates with your symptoms.

 • Rarely, a patient may experience difficulty breathing deeply or swallowing when the table is tilted face down.
-If this should occur, please tell the radiologist or technologists and the table will be raised to a more comfortable position.
+If this should occur, please tell the radiologist or imaging technologist, and the table will be raised to a more comfortable position.

-• Headaches, flushing, or nausea may follow contrast injection, though this is rare.
-Seizures are also possible, but are very rare when the newer contrast materials are used.
+• Headaches, flushing and/or nausea may follow contrast injection, though this is rare.
+Seizures are also possible but are very rare when the newer contrast materials are used.

 • The needle will be removed after the contrast has been injected.
 The area will be covered with a small bandage.

-• A computed tomography (CT) scan is frequently performed immediately following the conclusion of the myelography while contrast material is still present within the spinal canal.
+• A computed tomography (CT) scan is frequently performed immediately after the myelography while contrast material is still present within the spinal canal.
 This combination of imaging studies is known as CT myelography.

-• Following the conclusion of the myelography exam, the patient will be transported by stretcher to Same Day Surgery where vital signs and general patient conditions are observed for two to four hours, resting with the head elevated at a 30- to 45-degree angle for as long as four hours.
+• Following the conclusion of the myelography exam, you will be transported by stretcher to Same Day Surgery where vital signs and general patient conditions are observed for 2-4 hours, resting with your head elevated at a 30- to 45-degree angle for as long as 4 hours.

-• You may be encouraged to take fluids at this time to help eliminate the contrast material from your body and to prevent headache.
+• You may be encouraged to drink fluids at this time to help eliminate the contrast material from your body and to prevent a headache.

-• Following your Myelography procedure, you should refrain from strenuous physical activity and from bending over for one to two days.
-Rest when you feel tired so that you can recover well.
+• Following your myelography procedure, you should refrain from strenuous physical activity and from bending over for 1 to 2 days.
+Rest when you feel tired so you can recover well.

-• You should contact your referring physician to let them know that you have had the procedure and that you are waiting for the results.
-Be sure to talk to your physician about when you can resume taking your blood-thinning medications.
+• You should contact your referring medical provider to let them know you have had the procedure and that you are waiting for the results.
+Be sure to talk to your medical provider about when you can resume taking your blood-thinning medications.

-Although the risk of infection is extremely low, there are still some risks associated with a myelography procedure include pain or discomfort at the puncture site, infection, fever, headache, unusual drainage from puncture site.
-Contact your referring physician if you develop a fever or continue to feel pain for more than a few days.
-Patients should seek emergency care if they experience any of the following symptoms after the myelography procedure: pass out (lost consciousness), new or higher fever and a stiff neck, severe headache or sore back for more than 2 days, feel numb or lose strength below the puncture site.
+IMPORTANT NOTE: Although the risk of infection is extremely low, there are still some risks associated with a myelography procedure that include pain or discomfort at the puncture site, as well as infection, fever, headache and unusual drainage from the puncture site.
+Contact your referring medical provider if you develop a fever or continue to feel pain for more than a few days.
+Please seek emergency care if you experience any of the following symptoms after the myelography procedure: loss of consciousness (i.e., pass out), new or higher temperature fever and a stiff neck, severe headache, sore back for more than 2 days, numbness or loss of strength below the puncture site.

 Locations